Fawad century, Shaheen's strikes give Pakistan hope of levelling series

 Two wickets for Jayden Seales and two in two balls for Holder kept the tourists in check.

-However Fawad, who resumed his innings on 76 after retiring through heat exhaustion and severe cramps on the opening day, would not be denied a fourth Test century in 12 innings.
+However Fawad, who resumed his innings on 76 after retiring due to heat exhaustion and severe cramps on the opening day, would not be denied a fourth Test century in 12 innings.

-It was an innings which reinforced the value of his return to the international scene after being ignored for 11 years after his debut in senior Pakistan colours in 2009.
+It was an innings which reinforced the value of his return to the international scene after being ignored for 11 years following his debut in senior Pakistan colours in 2009.

 Having returned to the crease at the fall of Faheem's wicket, and then seeing Mohammad Rizwan and Nauman Ali depart in quick succession, the 35-year-old left-hander stayed focused and reached the cherished landmark with a pull for two off Kyle Mayers.